Adeona’s Early Childhood Development Programs

 These skills include the ability to make friends, enter into play, develop a love of learning and curiosity, resilience, self confidence, persistence, becoming their authentic selves, ability to regulate emotions, a balance of interdependence and independence with peers and teachers as well as the ability to do things such as toilet independently, open and close food containers, wash hands, remove and put on clothing and shoes.

-Children attending Kindergarten at Adeona will have access to a teacher for 7.5 hours a day providing plenty of opportunities for one on one time as well as learning in small and large groups.
+Children attending Kindergarten at Adeona will have access to a teacher for 7.5 hours a day, providing plenty of opportunities for one-on-one time as well as learning in small and large groups.
 The teacher embeds early literacy, numeracy, arts and sciences in the curriculum through play, exploration and enquiry.

-As Adeona is a long day care service we offer longer hours than traditional kindergartens allowing families the flexibility for work and other commitments.
+As Adeona is a long-day care service, we offer longer hours than traditional kindergartens, allowing families the flexibility for work and other commitments.
 We provide the program all year round, meaning no holiday periods and more interaction and convenience for working families.